pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 #### Migrating legacy module/controller/action configurations to new controller references
-You can use `./bin/console migration:controller-reference` to migrate your existing Documents, Staticroutes and Document Types to the new controller references in the format: `AppBundle\Controller\FooController::barAction`.
+You can use `./bin/console migration:controller-reference` to migrate your existing Documents, Staticroutes and Document Types to the new controller references in the format: `App\Controller\FooController::barAction`.
 The migration has to be done **before** upgrading to the next major version!
 We recomment to perform the migration right after the upgrade to version 6.9.0.
 If there are some errors during the execution of the command, don't panic.